ViscousTests/website/content/docs/thought-experiments/random-ideas.md

 allow you to encode sounds in writing that are impossible for a human voice to make.

+### Laser Cut Leaves

+Etch some cool pattern in tough, large leaves (treating them like paper).

 ### Laser Cut Flip Book

 #### Main Idea